 Johnson is, as always, an opportunist and a hypocrite.
 His professed “dislike” for “any attempt by any—invariably male—government to encourage” the facial veil, naturally, does not apply to Saudi Arabia, which is not mentioned in his column.
 The only government he references is that of Ramzan Kadyrov, President of the Chechen Republic—presumably because this suits Johnson's anti-Russian campaign.

-Saudi Arabia has just announced that it is freezing all new trade with Canada and is expelling its ambassador, due to Toronto's “interference” in its affairs.
+Saudi Arabia has just announced that it is freezing all new trade with Canada and is expelling its ambassador, due to Ottawa's “interference” in its affairs.
 Canada had called last week for the release of human and women's rights activists critical of the Saudi regime—the United Nations High Commissioner for Human Rights said at least 15 such individuals had been arrested since May 15.

 They are only a fraction of the thousands arbitrarily detained in Saudi prisons, with hundreds held for years without charge.
 In April, Human Rights Watch (HRW) analysed official Saudi data on detentions showing that, of the 5,314 people officially recorded, 3,380 had been held without a conviction for six months, 2,949 for more than a year and 770 for more than three years.